hellstorm-software/Kult-Rising/readme.md

 - <i>fixed a bug that caused grapple to not fire</i>
 - <i>fixed a bug that caused air boost to override jump while on ground in some instances</i>
 - <i>fixed a bug that caused perpetual air boost</i>
+- <i>fixed an issue with the console causing gunman to not fire</i>
 ----------------------------------------------------------

 14.1.25